flores-byte/ginicoefficienteumap/README.md

 The Jupyter notebook is in the "notebook" folder.

-The interactive dashboard is saved as an HTML file in the "dashboard" folder.
+The interactive dashboard is saved as an HTML file in the "dashboard-map" folder.

 No essay is included in this project since the year-by-year visualization provides a self-explanatory view of the inequality dynamics.